-Returns the step result.
-Using this function is meaningful when you are handling errors with protected blocks.
-The failed-step function must be part of the "On Error" handler, otherwise the step where you are using it will fail because there is no erroneous step.
+Returns the result of a failed execution step.
+Using this function is meaningful when you are handling errors with protected blocks, as described in Handling Step Errors.
+The failed-step function must be part of the "On error" handler; otherwise, the step where you are using it will fail because there is no erroneous step.

-As such, this function does not indicate the step where the error occurred.
-To find the result's attributes, pass this function as argument to functions such as stdout or stderr, for example:
+This function returns a value of type result that represents the result of the erroneous step.
+To find the result's attributes, pass this function as argument to expression functions such as stdout or stderr, for example:

 failed-step() -> result

 The job illustrated below uses error handling, so it qualifies for a call to the failed-step function.
 The first execution step attempts to run a shell command which is supplied as a job input parameter.
 If the command fails with an error, the "On error" handler will be executed.
 The first and only step of the "On Error" handler calls an error handling sub-job which was created separately and is discussed below.

 Although you can configure your error handling differently, the error-handling sub-job in this example takes two input parameters:

 1.inputResult - the output of the failed-step function, of type result.